vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 About the obverse side of the lintel (Plate 115; see also below, Plates 141–142) Williams observes:

-The subjects of the [obverse] of this same crossbar remain to be identifieḍThe third panel from the right (not the center of the lintel) [below, Plate 154] shows a seated figure with twisted locks in meditation, surrounded by four worshippers; despite the lack of the club, this might represent Lakulīśa.
+The subjects of the [obverse] of this same crossbar remain to be identified.
+The third panel from the right (not the center of the lintel) [below, Plate 154] shows a seated figure with twisted locks in meditation, surrounded by four worshippers; despite the lack of the club, this might represent Lakulīśa.
 If so, the remaining scenes are presumably Saiva. ´ 51

 50 The end of the story may be supplied as it is told in the Mahābhārata (see also below, pp. 592 ff.).
 Mahādeva reveals himself and Arjuna falls to his knees MBh 3.40.55–56: tato devam. mahādevam. giriśam. ś¯ulapāṇinam |